FREE Family Law Consults

 In certain cases where the attorney believes that your case will involve a custody battle or more complicated financial disputes, a higher retainer may be required.

 The retainer is legally your money until is earned by us – it is not a flat-rate charge, but a prepayment of legal fees.
-If you decide to reconcile a couple of months into the case (as several of our clients have done), you will receive a refund of your retainer balance.
-If you get a couple months into your case, and decide your lawyer is not a good fit for you (hopefully that will not happen, but it does once in a blue moon), you fire us and receive a refund of your remaining retainer balance.
+If you decide to reconcile a couple of months into the case (as some of our clients have done), you will receive a refund of your retainer balance.
+If you get a couple months into your case, and decide our firm is not a good fit for you (hopefully that will not happen, but sometimes attorneys and clients just don’t mesh properly), we withdraw, and you receive a refund of your remaining retainer balance.

 As for your total costs, litigation is unpredictable.
-We can pledge to you that we will not run up your fees needlessly, so in the end, trust that you will receive value for money.
+We can pledge to you that we will not run up your fees needlessly, so in the end, you can count on receiving value for money.

 Our fees are mid-range for El Paso County: our associates charge $345/hr, and we thank our military clients with a discounted $315/hr.
 If you would like to retain our managing partner, Carl Graham, his fees are $385/hr, or for our military clients, $345/hr.